elzaguillot/elzaguillot.github.io/index.md

-Following an engineering degree in modeling biological systems, a master degree in modeling complex systems and a PhD in statistics, my research focuses on the modeling of human systems (culture, languages, societies) using biological datasets.
+Following an engineering degree in modeling biological systems, a master degree in modeling complex systems and a PhD in statistics, my research focuses on modeling human systems (culture, languages, societies) using biological datasets.

 ## Current Projects

 ### Inferring selection from human population genetics
 With Jerome Goudet (UNIL) and Marc Robinson-Réchavi (UNIL)

+### Correcting gene length biases in bioinformatics
+With Jerome Goudet (UNIL) and Marc Robinson-Réchavi (UNIL)

 ### Effect of sampling bias on human population genetics
 With Jerome Goudet (UNIL) and Loic Pillard (UNIL)

-### Effect of marriages rules on population genetics
+### Effect of social rules on population genetics
 With Murray Cox (Massey University) and Steve Lansing (Nanyang Technological University)

 ## Publications